Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 G) Marker and Rapidograph

 Drawing with markers, rapidographs, ballpoint pens, and fountain pens operates in a manner similar to pen and ink drawing.
 Common features of these tools include a reservoir that stores a certain amount of ink, the mark they leave on the drawing surface.
-The tip thickness and the effect it produces on the surface determine the quality and character of the lines Rapidograph pens with round, cylindrical tips allow for uniform, thin, and highly precise lines, Markers offer greater tip variation, enabling artists to draw lines ranging from very thin to very thick.
+The thickness of the tip and its effect on the surface determine the quality and character of the lines.
+Rapidograph pens with round, cylindrical tips allow for uniform, thin, and highly precise lines.
+Markers offer greater tip variation, enabling artists to draw lines ranging from very thin to very thick.
 These tools are ideal for technical drawings, detailed illustrations, graphic design, and expressive line work, offering precision, versatility, and consistency in design.

 A Rapidograph Drawing